|

 "Halrand!" barked Eofred.

-Valandil shot his human friend a sympathetic smile.
+Valandil flashed his human friend a sympathetic smile.

 Despite Captain Eofred's report, Legolas had decided to move